 Want to learn more digital physician engagement strategies from experts in medical device digital marketing?

 April’s unique event includes an interactive and dialogue-driven environment filled with panel discussions, engaging case-studies, roundtables, “TED-style” talks, keynotes, hands-on sessions and more providing unbridled access to best practices, valuable insights, tools and techniques for making the most of your marketing and sales campaigns.
-April’s interactive Summit connects an audience of 100’s of senior-level pharmaceutical and biotech marketing participants and 30 leading expert speakers.
+April’s interactive Summit connects an audience of over 300 senior-level pharmaceutical and biotech marketing participants and 60+ leading expert speakers.